phalcon-orphanage/docs/en/reference/install.rst

 Unix/Linux
 ----------

-On platform Unix/Linux you can easily compile and install the extension from source code:
+On a Unix/Linux system you can easily compile and install the extension from the source code:

 Requirements
 ^^^^^^^^^^^^
-We need some packages previously installed.
+Prerequisite packages are:

 * PHP 5.x development resources
 * GCC compiler (Linux) or Xcode (Mac)
+* Git (if not already installed in your system - unless you download the package from GitHub and upload it on your server via FTP/SFTP)

 .. code-block:: bash

     #Ubuntu
     sudo apt-get install php5-dev php5-mysql gcc
+    sudo apt-get install git-core

     #Suse
     yast2 -i php5-pear php5-dev php5-mysql gcc
+    yast2 -i git-core

 Compilation
 ^^^^^^^^^^^
-On platform Unix/Linux you can easily compile and install the extension from source code:
+Creating the extension:

 .. code-block:: bash